Luka Pejović (footballer, born 1985)

-Luka Pejović (Cyrillic: Лука Пејовић; born 31 July 1985) is a Montenegrin international footballer.
+Luka Pejović (Cyrillic: Лука Пејовић; born 31 July 1985) is a Montenegrin former professional footballer who played as a left-back.

 Club career

 After starting his senior career at FK Crvena Stijena, Pejović played for OFK Grbalj for one year then was bought by FK Mogren in 2007.
 He won Best Montenegrin Footballer in the league award for the year 2007, alongside ex teammate Aleksandar Nedović.
 He was also part of Mogren team that won the National Championship in the 2008–09 season.

-In January 2011, he joined Polish club Jagiellonia Białystok on four and a half year contract.
+In January 2011, he joined Polish club Jagiellonia Białystok on a four-and-a-half-year contract.

 In January 2017 he made a deal with Montenegrin club FK Iskra Danilovgrad and he was a third player to come in this club (after Miroje Jovanović and Semir Agović).

 International career

 Pejović made his debut for Montenegro against Japan on 1 June 2007 as Montenegro lost 2–0.
 He has earned a total of 23 caps, scoring 1 goal.
 His final international was a February 2012 friendly match against Iceland.